Published May 24th 2019

 Phill Savidge is widely credited as being the main instigator of the Britpop music movement that swept the UK in the mid-1990s.
 Savidge was co-founder and head of legendary public relations company Savage & Best, the company that represented most of the artists associated with the scene, including Suede, Pulp, The Verve, Elastica, Kula Shaker, Spiritualized, Menswear, The Auteurs, and Black Box Recorder.

-Phill suggests that Britpop came about ‘by accident’ because he refused to represent any American bands.
-He subsequently ended up with an extremely accessible, media-friendly roster that lived around the corner and included the most exciting press-worthy acts of the era.
+Savidge transitioned to female after the publication of her first book, Lunch With The Wild Frontiers, and is now known as Jane Savidge.
+In Lunch … she suggests that Britpop came about by accident because she refused to represent any American bands.
+She subsequently ended up with an extremely accessible, media-friendly roster that lived around the corner and included the most exciting press-worthy acts of the era.

-His unique experience at the epicentre of Britpop led to many intimate, not entirely self-congratulatory encounters with a who’s who of popular culture—including Brett Anderson, Damon Albarn, Roy Orbison, David Bowie, Joe Strummer, Lou Reed, Michael Barrymore, Richard Ashcroft, Andrew Lloyd Webber, Mick Jagger, George Lucas, Damien Hirst, and Dave Stewart, among others.
-But did he really Sellotape a cassette of Suede’s ‘Animal Nitrate’ single to a purple velvet cushion—with a note that said ‘another great disappointment’—and then bike it to the NME?
-And could he and Jarvis Cocker really have fallen out simply because a journalist thought he was more glamorous than the Pulp front man?
+Savidge’s unique experience at the epicentre of Britpop led to many intimate, not entirely self-congratulatory encounters with a who’s who of popular culture, including Brett Anderson, Damon Albarn, Roy Orbison, David Bowie, Joe Strummer, Lou Reed, Michael Barrymore, Richard Ashcroft, Andrew Lloyd Webber, Mick Jagger, George Lucas, Damien Hirst, and Dave Stewart, among others.
+But did she really Sellotape a cassette of Suede’s ‘Animal Nitrate’ single to a purple velvet cushion with a note that said ‘another great disappointment’ and then bike it to the NME?
+And could she and Jarvis Cocker really have fallen out simply because a journalist thought she was more glamorous than the Pulp front man?

 Praise for Lunch With The Wild Frontiers